ynshung/better-yt-shorts/ROADMAP.md

   - Option to **change the seek amount**
 - Add proper icons for the tabs see [this icon pack](https://fonts.google.com/icons)
 - Tweak styling for the indicators (padding and margins look off)
-- **Update logo when a new logo is decided if needed**
+- ⚠️ **Update logo when a new logo is decided if needed**
 - Remove console logs **that aren't prefaced with "[BYS] :: "**
-- Fix issue with number and text inputs on the option page losing focus on input (on change changes the state, perhaps we need to instead update on loss of focus, not change)
+- ~~Fix issue with number and text inputs on the option page losing focus on input (on change changes the state, perhaps we need to instead update on loss of focus, not change)~~